This is my letter to a parent who wrote to ask how their son/daughter

 forbidden from communicating grades or other

-education information to the parents of college students according to
+education information to the parents of college students

 the Family Educational Rights and Privacy Act (FERPA).